Lucifer: In the Bible

-As the devil

 The metaphor of the morning star that Isaiah 14:12 applied to a king of Babylon gave rise to the general use of the Latin word for "morning star", capitalized, as the original name of the devil before his fall from grace, linking Isaiah 14:12 with Luke 10 ("I saw Satan fall like lightning from heaven") and interpreting the passage in Isaiah as an allegory of Satan's fall from heaven.

 Considering pride as a major sin peaking in self-deification, Lucifer (Hêlêl) became the template for the devil.
 As a result, Lucifer was identified with the devil in Christianity and in Christian popular literature, as in Dante Alighieri's Inferno, Joost van den Vondel's Lucifer, and John Milton's Paradise Lost.
 Early medieval Christianity fairly distinguished between Lucifer and Satan.
 While Lucifer, as the devil, is fixated in hell, Satan executes the desires of Lucifer as his vassal.

 Interpretations

 Aquila of Sinope derives the word hêlêl, the Hebrew name for the morning star, from the verb yalal (to lament).
 This derivation was adopted as a proper name for an angel who laments the loss of his former beauty.
-The Christian church fathers – for example Hieronymus, in his Vulgate – translated this as Lucifer.
-The equation of Lucifer with the fallen angel probably occurred in 1st century Palestinian Judaism.
-The church fathers brought the fallen lightbringer Lucifer into connection with the Devil on the basis of a saying of Jesus in the Gospel of Luke (10.18 EU): "I saw Satan fall from heaven like lightning."
+The Christian church fathers – for example Jerome, in his Vulgate – translated this as Lucifer.